Student Bodies in Manipal

 LDQ is MIT’s official Literary, Debate and Quiz club, which was started in 1987.
 The club organises events which include workshops, debates, quizzes, JAMs, poetry and slam poetry, creative writing, potpourri and extempore.
 The club aims to promote all things literary and help people with a passion for literary fields to hone their skills and showcase them.
 It also holds its annual literary fest for freshmen, Litstock every odd semester.

-LDQ hosts various events – the Inter Section Debate Tournament for first years, MIT’s National Debate Tournament, Quiz Meet Quiz, quizzes in Revels and TechTatva and a Slam Poetry Workshop in association with Airplane Poetry Movement.
+LDQ hosts various events – the Inter Section Debate Tournament for first years, MIT’s National Debate Tournament, Quiz Meet Quiz, and a Slam Poetry Workshop in association with Airplane Poetry Movement.
 Members get free access to their events, and are encouraged to join the various literary societies under LDQ.
 The club prioritizes commitment and passion over prowess in their working committee members.

 Board Member: Ashwini Arun Kumar

-MIT Pulse, formerly Manipal Community Radio, is a joint initiative with the School of Communications running a 30 minute show every Thursday on the 90.4 FM frequency owned by Manipal University.
+MIT Pulse, formerly Manipal Community Radio, is a joint initiative with the School of Communications running a 30 minute show every Thursday on the 90.4 FM frequency owned by Manipal Academy of Higher Education.
 With a recording studio at SOC, this very own radio station tries to make the show both technical and cultural and also covers topics important to the people outside the university too.

 And of course, Pulse promotes musicians and poets on the show as well.
 Even though, MAFIA is their official music partner, they have individual singers too.
 If you’re someone who has always dreamt of being on the Radio, Pulse is your abode.